-- Refractive index gradient is defined as the rate of change of refractive index with respect to distance in the material.
+- The refractive index gradient is defined as the rate of change of refractive index with respect to distance in the material.
 Distance refers to the slope of the refractive index profile at any point.

-- Refractive index gradient is expressed in terms of reciprocal of a unit of distance.
+- The refractive index gradient is expressed in terms of reciprocal of a unit of distance.

-- Example of a refractive index gradient are the rate of change of refractive index at any point with respect to distance.
+- An example of a refractive index gradient are the rate of change of refractive index at any point with respect to distance.

-- Refractive index gradient is a vector point function.
+- The refractive index gradient is a vector point function.

 How does the refractive index vary with wavelength?

-According to the definition of refractive index, speed of light is the product of frequency and wavelength.
-Frequency of the light wave remains unchanged irrespective of the medium.
+According to the definition of the refractive index, the speed of light is the product of frequency and wavelength.
+The frequency of the light wave remains unchanged irrespective of the medium.
 Whereas the wavelength of the light wave changes based on refraction.
 Hence, the refractive index varies with wavelength.

 Frequently Asked Questions on Refractive Index